Millennium Final

 Millennium Final was a Germany-only professional wrestling pay-per-view (PPV) event from World Championship Wrestling (WCW).
-It took place on November 16, 2000 from the Arena Oberhausen in Oberhausen, Germany, marking the finale of WCW's "Millennium Tour".
+It took place on November 16, 2000 from Arena Oberhausen in Oberhausen, Germany, marking the finale of WCW's "Millennium Tour".
 The rights to Millennium Final now belong to WWE after their purchase of WCW in 2001.
-Sting's European Cup defense against Kevin Nash is included as part of the Sting: The Icon Defined collection on the WWE Network.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.